Causes of IVF failure

 Poor ovarian function

 Sometimes in the early stages of treatment, the ovaries do not respond well to fertility drugs.
-So, there are not insufficient oocytes to continue the treatment process.
+So, there are no insufficient oocytes to continue the treatment process.
 Especially if the woman is over 37, the ovaries may not be able to produce enough eggs to produce several embryos.
 In this case, there is a possibility of IVF failure.

 Female age and oocyte age

 At an older age, the quality and number of oocytes are most affected and the risks of IVF failure are increased.
 Therefore, the woman’s age is crucial to the success of IVF.
 For women younger than 35 years, the implantation rate is about 45 percent, while women aged 40 to 42 years who use their own eggs for IVF treatment have only a 15 percent chance of success.
 However, if women over the age of 35 use the eggs of young donors, the chances of success are almost similar to those of young women.
-Thus, it can be said that the egg age is more important in IVF success than the mother’s age.
+Thus, it can be said that the egg age is more important in IVF success than the mother’s age. learn more about the ways to boost your chances of IVF success: How To Increase Your Chances Of IVF Success

 Failure of implantation